Empress Elisabeth of Austria: Stage

 In 1932 the comic operetta Sissi premiered in Vienna.
 Composed by Fritz Kreisler, the libretto was written by Ernst and Hubert Marischka, with orchestrations by Robert Russell Bennett.
-Although the pet name of the empress was always spelled "Sisi," never "Sissi," this incorrect version of her name persisted in the works about her that followed.

-In 1943 Jean Cocteau wrote a play about an imagined meeting between Elisabeth and her assassin, L'Aigle à deux têtes (The Eagle with Two Heads).
+Although the pet name of the empress was always spelled "Sisi", never "Sissi", this incorrect version of her name persisted in the works about her that followed.
+In 1943 Jean Cocteau wrote a play about an imagined meeting between Elisabeth and her assassin, L'Aigle à deux têtes ("The Double-headed Eagle").
 It was first staged in 1946.

 In 1992, the musical Elisabeth premièred at the Theater an der Wien in Vienna.
 With libretto by Michael Kunze and music by Sylvester Levay, this is probably the darkest portrayal of the Empress' life.
 It portrayed Elisabeth bringing a physical manifestation of death with her to the imperial court, thus destroying the Habsburg dynasty.
-The leading role in the premiere was played by Dutch musical singer Pia Douwes.
-Elisabeth went on to become the most successful German-language musical of all time and has enjoyed numerous productions around the world.
+The leading role in the premiere was originated by Dutch musical singer Pia Douwes.
+Elisabeth went on to become the most successful German-language musical of all time and has enjoyed numerous productions around the world, but has not been adapted for an English-speaking audience as of 2024.

 Ballet

 In his 1978 ballet Mayerling, Kenneth MacMillan portrayed Elisabeth in a pas de deux with her son Prince Rudolf, the principal character in the ballet.
 In 1993 French ballerina Sylvie Guillem appeared in a piece entitled, Sissi, l'impératice anarchiste (Sissi, Anarchist Empress), choreographed by Maurice Béjart to Strauss's Emperor Waltz.

 Film

 The 1921 film Kaiserin Elisabeth von Österreich was one of the first films to focus entirely on Elisabeth.
 It was co-written by Elisabeth's niece, Marie Larisch (who played her younger self at the age of 62), and starred Carla Nelsen as the title character.
 The film later achieved notoriety when a group of con-artists started selling stills from the murder scene as actual photographs of the crime.
 Adolf Trotz directed the 1931 German film Elisabeth of Austria.

-In 1936, Columbia Pictures released The King Steps Out, a film version of the operetta "Sissi", directed by Josef von Sternberg.
+In 1936, Columbia Pictures released The King Steps Out, a film version of the operetta Sissi, directed by Josef von Sternberg.
 It starred opera diva Grace Moore and Franchot Tone.
 Jean Cocteau directed the 1948 film version of his play The Eagle with Two Heads.
 Michelangelo Antonioni's 1981 film The Mystery of Oberwald is another adaptation of Cocteau's play.

 In the German and Italian-speaking world, Elisabeth's name is often associated with a trilogy of romantic films about her life directed by Ernst Marischka which starred a teenage Romy Schneider and made her famous worldwide: